-The Senior Vice President or designee is responsible for the issuance of an emergency notification/campus safety alert according to the notification system instructions.
+The University President or designee is responsible for the issuance of an emergency notification/campus safety alert according to the notification system instructions.
 These alerts can be distributed in various ways, as deemed appropriate for the situation.
-Most commonly, upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff, an announcement will be sent to the University community in multi-modal format (e-mail, voice mail, or text using information listed in the student and employee University records) with information and instructions.
-The University will coordinate with local law enforcement to communicate the threat to the larger community as necessary.
+Most commonly, upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff, an announcement will be sent to the University community in multi-modal format (e-mail, voicemail, or text using information listed in the student and employee University records) with information and instructions.
+The University will contact local law enforcement to provide information so law enforcement can communicate the threat to the larger community as necessary.

 The University tests its emergency response and evacuation procedures on a regular basis through drills or exercises.
 The tests may be announced or unannounced and are scheduled by the Campus Operations Manager or the building management company, as applicable.
 After the test is completed, these individuals will assess the effectiveness and identify opportunities for improvement, sometimes in consultation with the local agencies who performed the test.
-Contact the Campus Operations Manager's Office for more information.
-The following tests were conducted in 2022: